iamdoubz/shorten/README.md

 # Shorten
 Shorten is an add-on app for Nextcloud that enables one-click URL shortening.
-It's features include:
+Its features include:
 - Automatic replacement of the public share URL with the shortened URL
 - No need to create a seperate "Shorten" URL
 - Internal shortner or goo.gl support